10 Games Like Superliminal

 You also learn that most of the staff working on Dr. Langeskov are on strike.
 That’s why the narrator will suggest you help out behind the scenes until the player finishes with his gaming session.
 Once the player leaves, you can experience the main game.
 But once again, you’re in for a big surprise.

-The Beginner’s Guide is an interactive storytelling video game that was made by the mastermind behind The Stanley Parable.
+The Beginner’s Guide is an interactive storytelling video game that comes from the mastermind behind The Stanley Parable.

 Just like The Stanley Parable, this game was also made using the Source engine.
 It also features a lot of originality.
-The Beginner’s Guide was released in 2015 and is available for Windows, OS X, and Linux.
+The Beginner’s Guide came out in 2015 and is available for Windows, OS X, and Linux.

 What’s really peculiar about this game is that it doesn’t have traditional mechanics, objectives, or goals.
 In The Beginner’s Guide, you will go through different abstract and incomplete game creations.
 Exploring these creations will bring you closer to understanding what type of person the developer behind the games is.

 Taking inspiration from The Stanley Parable, this game also features a narrator who will comment on a variety of scenes in the game.
 Some game creations in The Beginner’s Guide feature conversation trees and puzzle solving.

 There is no type of mistake that you can make when playing The Beginner’s Guide.
 Whatever you do, your character won’t lose the game or die.
 There are different ways to interpret what this game is.
 Some feel like it represents a commentary on the relationship between players and game developers.

 The best theory so far is that it serves as an allegory for the success the creator of The Stanley Parable has had since the release of his first game.
 Whatever the point of the game may be, this is a truly unusual and unique experience that you shouldn’t overlook, especially if you’re a fan of games with a Superliminal vibe.